-To show you how easy it can be, we mocked these up in Canva in under 20 minutes, by repurposing existing templates.
+To show you how easy it can be, we made these mock-up user personas using Canva in under 20 minutes, by repurposing existing templates.

 They’re mostly used internally, so adding a pop of color and some images can make them more engaging content for meetings, but you can always opt for a plain black and white text-only table.

 The point is not to create something pretty, but to create a document which promotes empathy for your users, and generates more understanding of who you’re building for among your teams.

 There’s also no exact list of what you should include when you create a user persona, as that entirely depends on your product.